Leech lattice: Symmetries

-The Leech lattice is highly symmetrical.
-Its automorphism group is the Conway group Co_{0}, which is of order 8315553613086720000.
+The Leech lattice's automorphism group is the Conway group Co_{0}, which is of order 8315553613086720000.
 The center of Co_{0} has two elements, and the quotient of Co_{0} by this center is the Conway group Co_{1}, a finite simple group, and one of the sporadic groups.
 Many other sporadic groups, such as the remaining Conway groups and Mathieu groups, can be constructed as the stabilizers of various configurations of vectors in the Leech lattice.

-Despite having such a high rotational symmetry group, the Leech lattice does not possess any hyperplanes of reflection symmetry.
-In other words, the Leech lattice is chiral.
-It also has far fewer symmetries than the 24-dimensional hypercube and simplex, or even the Cartesian product of three copies of the E_{8} lattice.